markmetcalfe/markmetcalfe.io/README.md

 ## Deployment

-The master branch is automatically deployed to the markmetcalfe.io AWS S3 bucket.
+The main branch is automatically deployed to the markmetcalfe.io AWS S3 bucket.